 When I retired as Homeschool Teacher, I started blogging because I enjoyed writing and wanted to learn more about using the internet.
 I earned a Bachelor’s degree in Advertising, but that was right before the internet came to be, so my education didn’t include anything about it.
-I haven’t always enjoyed writing.
-I went to school before the days of word processing when dinosaurs roamed the earth and writing anything, either by hand or typewriter, meant writing and re-writing, and using a bottle of Liquid Paper, to produce a paper worth turning in.
+I haven’t always enjoyed writing, either.
+I went to school before the days of word processing when writing anything, either by hand or typewriter, meant writing and re-writing, and using a bottle of Liquid Paper, to produce a paper worth turning in.
 All of that time, not to mention the tedious assignments, made me dislike it.
 In a seemingly short time, the world had changed a lot because of the internet.
 Now that I had the time, I was eager to update my skills.

 Inspired by My Students

-I’ve actually been inspired by my kids, because they’ve learned how to learn.
-They’ve had the benefit of the internet to look up anything they wanted, at pretty much any time.
-They don’t wait to take a class, they figure it out theirselves.
-I’ve been a little envious of that.
+I was inspired by my kids because they had learned how to learn.
+During their childhood, they had the benefit of the internet to look up anything they wanted, at pretty much any time.
+They didn’t wait to take a class, they figured it out theirselves.
+I’d been a little envious of that.
 When I was growing up, the only resource I had at home was a set of encyclopedias, and it wasn’t exactly up to date.

 Nurturing the Love of Learning

 So how do we foster this independence?
-I don’t claim to be an expert, but I have some suggestions based on my personal experience.
+I have some suggestions based on my personal experience.

 There are a variety of approaches to homeschooling, and one of them, Unschooling, is child-led, and follows their interests.
 While many families follow that style of homeschooling, all families can implement its principles to some degree.